KaushalGnyawali/Terrain_Editor_v2/README.md

 ✏️ **Draw basin polygon on the map**
 - Click the polygon tool (⬟)
 - Draw a closed polygon for the basin boundary
-- Optionally draw a channel line (green polyline) for flow path
+- Map auto-zooms to polygon extent after drawing

+✏️ **Draw channel line (optional)**
+- Click the polyline tool (green)
+- Draw from upstream to downstream inside the basin
+- Channel line stays visible on first draw (no app reset)
+- S0 (upstream) and S1 (downstream) markers appear automatically

-✅ **Result**: Profile line or basin polygon on map
+✅ **Result**: Profile line or basin polygon on map with S0/S1 markers (if channel drawn)

 ---